10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 These are some of the questions I receive about going tide pooling in San Diego and elsewhere in California.

-Why Is Winter the Best Time for Tide Pooling?
+Why Is Winter the Best Time for Tide Pooling

 These low tides happen at night throughout the rest of the year, which obviously makes visibility an issue.
-It’s not impossible to see some of the high intertidal zone exposed during the summer months, but it’s pretty rare.
+It’s not impossible to see some of the high intertidal zones exposed during the summer months, but it’s pretty rare.
 You might see an occasional sea anemone or limpet, but not much else.

 What Are the Best Tide Pool Spots for Kids?